As a neuroscientist, I am fascinated by mental health, consciousness and perception, as well as the psychology behind human relationships.

 2. You Wouldn't Trust Them In All Situations

-1. Imagine: leaving this friend alone with five of your other friends
+Can you imagine leaving this friend alone with five of your other friends?

 Furthermore, this shows that the friendship is probably built on an illusory foundation, as is often the case when one person is mentally unstable and toxic.
 The fact that you wouldn't trust them in your absence indicates that you feel that they neither truly know you nor have a positive portrayal of you in their head.

-2. Imagine: this friend having to describe you to people who had never met you
+Can you imagine this friend having to describe you to people who have never met you?

 Again, if this idea fills you with unease, you are probably aware (consciously or not) that they would describe you unfairly and negatively, or simply inaccurately.
 The former suggests that they are inherently malicious and toxic, and the latter that they are too self-centered to even bother getting to know you.

 3. They Have A Unique Hold Over You